Lcobbar/quantitative-texture-analysis/Readme.md

 If it is not specified it will be read from ./classification/config.ini.

 #### Structure
-- ```./notebooks```: Jupyter Notebook with EDA, feature extraction, statistical study and framework classification
+- ```./notebooks```: Jupyter Notebook with EDA, creation of CSV from which do the feature extraction, feature extraction with PyRadiomics and in-house code (notebook 1), statistical study (notebook 2) and framework classification (notebook 3).
 - ```./feature_extraction```: contains the files for feature extraction with PyRadiomics library
 - ```./feature_extraction/feature_extraction.py```: launches the code for extracting features with Pyradiomics
 - ```./feature_extraction/config.ini```: configuration file with the folder paths.
 The parameters are: ``patients_path`` folder parent of the patients